Home / Resume / Hospitality / Resort Resume

 What qualifications do I need for a resort job?

 Most entry-level resort positions require strong communication skills and a positive attitude.
-Certifications like CPR and lifeguard certification help for pool and recreation roles.
-Management positions typically want 2 to 5 years of hospitality experience.
+For pool, beach, and recreation roles, a current CPR/AED card and an American Red Cross Lifeguarding certificate are often the deciding factor.
+Supervisory and activities-director roles typically want 2 to 5 years of hospitality experience.

 Is resort work seasonal?

-Many resort positions are seasonal, especially in ski and beach destinations.
-However, year-round resorts in Hawaii, Florida, and the Caribbean offer permanent positions.
+Many resort positions are seasonal, especially in ski and beach destinations where hiring surges in spring and summer.
+Year-round resorts in Hawaii, Florida, and the Caribbean offer permanent positions.
+Label seasonal contract dates on your resume so a gap reads as a season, not a lapse.

 How do I write a resort resume with no hospitality experience?